-A minor in Human Geography requires a minimum of ± 12 and a maximum of ± 42 at the senior level in EAS Human Geography courses, including at least ± 6 at the 300- or 400-level.
-Human Geography courses are those denoted by a second digit of 9 in the course number, e.g., EAS X9X.
+A minor in Human Geography requires a minimum of \star 12 and a maximum of \star 42 at the senior level in HGP courses or EAS Human Geography courses, including at least \star 6 at the 300- or 400-level.
+Human Geography courses are those denoted by the HGP course designator or a second digit of 9 in the EAS course number, e.g., EAS X9X.

-44.15 Interdisciplinary Studies, OIS
+44.16 Interdisciplinary Studies, OIS